For many women, turning 50 marks a new chapter.

 *Enhancing overall mood

-For many women after 50, yoga becomes more than exercise – it becomes a practice of connection with the body, encouraging confidence, resilience, and self-care.
+For many women after 50, yoga becomes more than exercise – it becomes a practice of connection with their changing body, encouraging confidence, resilience and self-care.

 It’s Never Too Late to Start

-Yoga offers a unique combination of strength, mobility, balance, and mindfulness, making it an ideal practice for women after 50.
+Yoga offers the unique combination of strength, mobility, balance and mindfulness making it an ideal practice for women after 50.